CSC510/BadSmells/README.md

 ####3.
-Milestone duration time
+Unusal duration
-In this part, we detected each milestone's duration time and aimed to find abnormal time schedule during the whole project.
+In this part, we amied to detect each milestone's duration time and find abnormal time schedule during the whole project.
 The code for collecting milestone duration time data can be found here (gittable).

 Data results:
 [project1] (https://github.com/CSC510/BadSmells/blob/master/data/group1/MileStone_1.txt)